klokantech/gdal_georeferencer/README.md

 Example:

     $ python gdal_georeferencer.py \
-            -s_srs epsg:4326 \
+            -srs epsg:4326 \
-            -t_srs epsg:900913 \
-            -map 4I8A6MZxOzQeiWpo2S37aZ \
+            4I8A6MZxOzQeiWpo2S37aZ \
             komensky.jp2 \
-            komensky_georeferenced.vrt \
-            komensky_warped.vrt
+            komensky_warped.tif

-This will read GCPs and cutline from Georeferencer and create two VRT files.
-One with the georeference, one already warped with default settings.
+This will read GCPs and cutline from Georeferencer and reproject the source raster into a new GeoTiff file.
+You can set the output format with the `-of` option.
+Use `-of vrt` to create a VRT warped file.

 You need to have an account on the site.
 The script uses OAuth to authenticate and will ask you to validate the authentication